 The ultimate odyssey is always that of self-discovery.
 Every challenge, every opportunity gives you a chance to learn more about who you really are and to utilize your inherent gifts in service to something greater than yourself.

-It’s only when you give yourself completely to the journey and find meaning in each step along the way, that you will truly live.
+As I teach in The Real Leader’s Guide to Freedom & Flow program, it’s only when you give yourself completely to the journey and find meaning in each step along the way, that you will truly live.

 It’s your example and the unique contributions you make in the world that defines you as a real leader.